DukeRobotics/robosub-ros/docker/README.md

 - [`onboard`](onboard) - built on `core`, run on the robot itself
 - [`landside`](landside) - built on `core`, run on the landside computer during a pool test

+## Building images via GitHub Actions

+Normally, GitHub Actions build the `core`, `onboard`, and `landside` images and run tests that validate our code base against the updated images.
+If you would like to test any images manually before they are uploaded to Docker Hub, submit a pull request with the updated Dockerfiles.
+You can generate downloadable versions of the `onboard` and `landside` images by commenting `/build-artifacts` on this pull request.

+The artifacts can be downloaded by navigating to Actions > Workflows > build-artifacts and selecting the workflow that was triggered by your comment.
+At the bottom, you should see artifacts for both images.
+This is generally preferred over building on your local machine because it is simpler and faster.

 ## Building manually